Perrine (crater)

 Perrine is a lunar impact crater that is located on the northern hemisphere on the far side of the Moon.
-It lies to the west of the large walled plain Landau, and to the northeast of the crater Charlier.
+It lies to the west of the large walled plain named Landau, and to the northeast of the crater Charlier.
 To the north-northwest is the smaller Gullstrand.

 This is an unusual formation that forms part of a chain of connected craters.
 The western two-thirds of Perrine is overlain by the slightly smaller Perrine S, so that Perrine is crescent-shaped.
 The western rim of Perrine S is overlain by the still-smaller Perrine T. Perrine S has a worn outer rim, and a small central peak in the middle of the floor.

 The surviving rim of Perrine is worn and eroded, with the overlapping pair Perrine E and Perrine G intruding slightly into the eastern rim.
 A smaller crater has disrupted the southwest end of the outer rim, and a pair of small craters are attached to the northern rim.

 Only a small portion of the interior floor of Perrine still survives, forming a crescent-shaped surface between the outer rampart of Perrine S and the inner wall of Perrine.
 It is marked by a pair of tiny craterlets in the northern half.

 The crater was formally named by the IAU in 1970, after Charles D. Perrine.
 The satellite craters Perrine G and Perrine S were called Crater 94 and Crater 91, respectively.